 Farkas, M. G. (2005, September).
 Using Wikis to Create Online Communities.
 WebJunction..

 Farkas, M. G. (2005, September).
 So You Want to Build a Wiki?
 WebJunction.

-Sole author, Information Wants to be Free – Nearly 1000 posts between November 2004 and present.
+Sole author, Information Wants to be Free – Over 1000 posts between November 2004 and present.